 As we discussed previously, the goal is to implement a social media advertising approach that works because of the unique nature of your franchise structure, not despite it.
 This is where the social networks (including Facebook) have historically been quite weak.
 Their advertising model for a long time was very centralized in its approach, which did not support the franchise business model.
 Over the years we have seen many instances where franchisors and franchisees have implemented manual and time-consuming workarounds in an effort to capitalize on the opportunity social media affords, usually with suboptimal results.

-Here are three of the top Facebook tools, ad units and targeting capabilities which franchise companies should consider:
+Here are three of the top Facebook tools, ad units, and targeting capabilities that franchise companies should consider: